oowkis/nnnn/README.md

-HI! my name is Kyungran Kim
+HI! my name is Kyungran Kim!
-Kookmin University
 Thank you